Urgent Care for Lacerations and Stitches

 If your wound does not fit this description, you might need stitches.
 Stitches are not only necessary to stop the bleeding, but they also help speed up healing and prevent infections.

-Sutures (or stitches) are the most common method used by doctors to close up a laceration.
+Sutures (or stitches) are the most common method used by providers to close up a laceration.
 Doctors use non-dissolvable stitches made of nylon or polypropylene material to close the outer layer of wounds, while dissolvable sutures made of polyglycolic and polygalactic acid are used to close deeper layers of skin and tissue.
 The dissolvable sutures are slowly absorbed by the body over a period of up to three months and as a result require no removal.

 When Stitches Might Not Be Appropriate

 While stitches might be the most popular choice for closing lacerations, other options might be better in certain cases.
 On the scalp, for example, stitches are either difficult or impossible to use, depending on the area.
-In this case, a doctor might use staples to close a deep laceration.
+In this case, a provider might use staples to close a deep laceration.

 Skin glue might also be an option, especially in smaller lacerations or on lacerations located in areas where there’s no tension.
 Joints, for example, have a lot of tension because they need to bend and move constantly, so glue might not work and stitches might be needed instead.
 But a not-so-deep laceration on the bicep, for example, could be closed with glue.